pcmt93/pcmt93.github.io/_pages/about.md

   - /about.html
 ---

-Paulo Matos is BA in Economics at Pontificia Universidad Católica del Perú (PUCP) and currently a Research Associate at Innovations for Poverty Action.
-Previously in Instituto de Estudios Peruanos (IEP, Institute of Peruvian Studies) and Department of Economics at PUCP.
-His major interests are development economics, social studies, computer science and mathematics
+Welcome!
+I am Bachelor in Economics at Pontificia Universidad Católica del Perú (PUCP) and currently I am working at Princeton University as a Predoctoral Fellow.
+Previously in Innovations for Poverty Action (IPA) and Instituto de Estudios Peruanos (IEP, Institute of Peruvian Studies).
+My major interests are development economics, computer science and mathematics.